-The Hudson River Brickyard Trail is a 1.9-mile section of the city’s Kingston Greenline and NY’s Empire State Trail (EST) that crosses 520 acres we protected in 2019.
-It’s one of the few places along the EST offering a direct connection with the river.
-This trail features an organic, meandering design, which runs through former industrial land, soon to become a state park.
-The trail will directly connect you with the Hudson River, majestic views of nearby cliffs, and the joy of watching a soaring bald eagle, waterfowl, kayakers and sailboarders.
+The Hudson River Brickyard Trail is a 1.9-mile section of the city’s Kingston Greenline and NY’s Empire State Trail (EST) that crosses 520 acres protected by Scenic Hudson in 2019.
+This trail features an organic, meandering design through former industrial land that is now the Sojourner Truth State Park.
+One of the few places along the EST offering a direct connection with the Hudson River, it offers majestic views of nearby cliffs and the joy of watching a soaring bald eagle, waterfowl, kayakers, and sailboarders.
 Learn more here.

 Please keep pets leashed at all times and clean up after them.
 Please stay on marked trails.